Simtronics Corporation - Innovative OTS solutions for the Process Industries

 SPM-3020 Three Phase Separator

-Crude oil from the Manifold is brought into one end of the Three Phase Separator, D-001 and enters the upper section of the vessel which contains a baffle to minimize the disturbances from slugs of oil and water entering with the feed.
+Crude oil from a manifold is brought into one end of the Three Phase Separator, D-001 and enters the upper section of the vessel which contains a baffle to minimize the disturbances from slugs of oil and water entering with the feed.
 Oil, water and gas in the feed flow under this baffle into the main separation compartment of the Three Phase Separator.
+The feed rate is controlled by FIC-001.
+The design feed flow is 31.1 MBPD.

 Gas flashes and separates into the vapor space at the top of the vessel, while immiscible water and oil separate by gravity and form two liquid layers in the separation compartment.
 The separation compartment is bounded by another baffle extending from the bottom of the vessel to halfway between the top and bottom of the vessel.
 Separated water and oil collect on the feed side of this baffle.
 The water/oil interface level is controlled at halfway up the separation baffle (which, therefore, is one quarter of the height of the vessel) by LIC-002 which adjusts the takeoff flow of water from the bottom of the separation compartment.
 The flow of water is indicated on FI-005.
 The design flow is 2.0 MBPD.
 The water contains small amounts of oil and is taken offsite to remove the oil before disposal.

 Separated crude oil floats on the water phase and accumulates and spills over the separation baffle into the collection compartment of the Three Phase Separator.
-The level of collected oil in this compartment is controlled by LIC-001 which adjusts the flow of oil taken from this compartment.
+The level of collected oil in this compartment is controlled by LIC-001 which adjusts the flow of oil taken from this compartment to the 2nd Stage Separator (battery limit).
 The flow of crude oil is indicated on FI-004.
-The design flow of oil is 16.2 MBPD.
-Selection of the destination of the crude oil can be made using HS-008A and HS-008B.
+The design flow of produced oil is 16.2 MBPD.

 Note that LIC-002 indicates 100% when the water/oil interface level in the separation compartment is at the height of the separation baffle.
 If the interface level goes higher than 100%, water will flow over the separation baffle and mix with oil on the collection side.
 In this situation, an additional load of water will be placed on the downstream separator.